AndyyyYuuu/lm-is-compressor/README.md

 ---
 ## Theoretical Foundation

-Before explaining data compression, we must first explain our measure of information. i.e. How much of a text file is redundant, compressible data, and how much of it is essential?
+Before explaining data compression, we must first explain our measure of information. i.e. How much of a text file is redundant, compressible data, and how much of it is essential.

-**Shannon entropy**, or expected information content, of a distribution is given when you take the expected value of all the information contents of the events possible.
+**Shannon entropy**, or expected information content, of a distribution is given by taking the expected value of all the information contents of possible events.

 $$H(P) = -\sum_x{P(x)log_2{P(x)}}$$

-Shannon entropy defines the theoretical lower bound of the size of your compressed file.
+Shannon entropy defines the theoretical lower bound of the size of the compressed file, per unit of the uncompressed file (oftentimes bytes, but LLM tokens in this project).
+In otherwords, $$H(P) \times input \space file \space length \leq expected \space output \space file \space size$$

 Unfortunately, when it comes to compressing English text, we cannot know the true distribution $$p$$ of every possible sentence.
 Instead, we might use a distribution $$P_\theta$$ as a way to estimate $$P$$.
 We can update the lower bound for the length of our compressed file to the following, known as cross-entropy: